bachman-dev/wanikani-api-types/UPGRADE.md

 #### `ApiRequestFactory` Uses `public readonly` Objects Instead of Accessors

 This change is mostly internal, but is mentioned in case it causes breaking changes.
 As mentioned with the removed type aliases above, the factory now uses `public readonly` objects containing the methods to construct an `ApiRequest` (formerly `WKRequest`).
 This has helped reduce redundant code and make the library smaller.

+#### `characters` Property No Longer in Subject Base

+`WKSubjectData` included a `characters` property that was extended on `WKRadicalData` to be `string | null`, and `string` on other subject types.
+This was removed on the base interface, and is now only present on the subject data types themselves.
+This does not affect code that was using the intefaces that extended the base interface.

+#### `Subject` is Now a Discriminated Union

+Formerly `WKSubject`, this type now uses the `object` field as a variant to create a discriminated union for the `data` field.
+This is a cleaner way of unionizing the subject types when retrieving them from the WaniKani API.
+This should not produce breaking changes in most cases, but may affect type checking depending on how the type is used, e.g. as a type parameter.

+#### `WK_SUBJECT_MARKUP_MATCHERS` Combined into `SUBJECT_MARKUP_MATCHER`

+In Version 1, this was an object with separate regex matchers for each individual subject markup tag found in mnemonics and hints in the WaniKani API.
+These have been combined into one matcher that matches on all the tags.
+In new `tag` capture group has been added to check the tag name, alongside the existing `innerText` group.
+The matcher also makes use of the `d` flag to provide start and end indices for matches and groups.

 ### Other Enhancements to Consider